datahub-project/datahub/metadata-ingestion/source_docs/snowflake.md

 This source only does usage statistics.
 To get the tables, views, and schemas in your Snowflake warehouse, ingest using the `snowflake` source described above.

 :::

+### Caveats
+- Some of the features are only available in the Snowflake Enterprise Edition.
+This docs has notes mentioning where this applies.
+- The underlying Snowflake views that we use to get metadata have a [latency of 45 minutes to 3 hours](https://docs.snowflake.com/en/sql-reference/account-usage.html#differences-between-account-usage-and-information-schema).
+So we would not be able to get very recent metadata in some cases like queries you ran within that time period etc..
+- If there is any [incident going on for Snowflake](https://status.snowflake.com/) we will not be able to get the metadata until that incident is resolved.

 ### Quickstart recipe